 Landscape-focused digital twin for local engagement in water governance in monsoonal river systems

-This project develops a learning-focused digital twin for the Gilbert River Agricultural Precinct, combining multiple knowledges using multi-scale spatial water-budget visualisations.
-Taking a landscape perspective of water storage options, it is designed to facilitate local scale engagement with water governance and kickstart conversation about information sharing and research investment requirements.
+This project developed a learning-focused digital twin for the Gilbert River Agricultural Precinct, combining multiple knowledges using multi-scale spatial water-budget visualisations.
+Taking a landscape perspective of water storage options, it was designed to facilitate local scale engagement with water governance and kickstart conversation about information sharing and research investment requirements.

 (Delivery Partners: Australian National University, Northern Gulf Resource Management Group)

 A framework to marry models and data: even an imperfect match can be valuable

 Water modelling and monitoring support decision-making and provide important but incomplete representations of the real-world.
 The role of data in improving models is well understood, but the potential for models to enhance data is less clear.
 This project provides a framework to gain insight from mismatch between model and data.
 (Delivery Partners: The University of Queensland, Queensland Department of Resources (Paddock to Reef Modelling), Queensland University of Technology, Alluvium Consulting).

 Re-imagining a water model (source) as an experiential multiplayer game: A case study in nitrogen offsetting in Moreton Bay